RMerl/asuswrt-merlin/README-merlin.txt

 Another setting exposed when enabling Policy routing is to prevent your routed clients from accessing the Internet if the VPN tunnel goes down.
 To do so, enable "Block routed clients if tunnel goes down".
-Note that this setting only works if your OpenVPN client did establish a tunnel, and that this tunnel went down for some reason.